 Antibiotic consumption in humans

-Beta-lactamase-sensitive penicillins, along with tetracyclines, were the most commonly used antibiotics in outpatient care in 2016.
-Antibiotics commonly used to treat respiratory tract infections were the most frequently prescribed antibiotics.
-Among these substances, we have observed the greatest decrease in sales over the years.
-However, in 2016 the sales of these drugs increased by 1.3%.
+Beta-lactamase sensitive penicillins, along with tetracyclines and beta-lactamase resistant penicillins, were the most commonly used antibiotics in outpatient care in 2017.
+Antibiotics commonly used to treat respiratory tract infections were the most frequently sold antibiotics.
+These substances have decreased most over time out of all types of antibiotics.
+In 2017 the trend continued with a decrease in sales of these drugs of 4.1% compared with 2016.
+Cephalosporins decreased by 41% between 2016 and 2017.

 Treatment of lower urinary tract infections (UTIs) in women appears to be following national treatment recommendations.
-In 2016, the total sale of antibiotics commonly used to treat UTIs in women aged 18–79 years decreased by 1.9% compared to 2015.
-There was increased use of the recommended drugs pivmecillinam and nitrofurantoin and reduced use of trimethoprim and ﬂuoroquinolones.
+In 2017, the total sale of antibiotics commonly used to treat UTIs in women aged 18–79 years decreased by 1.1% compared with 2016.
+Sales increased for the recommended drug, nitrofurantoin, and decreased for trimethoprim and ﬂuoroquinolones.
+These trends are also seen when it comes to UTI antibiotics to men with decreasing sales over time.

-Positive trends are also seen when it comes to UTI antibiotics to men.
-The total sales of antibiotics commonly used to treat UTIs in men 65 years and older decreased by 0.9% compared to 2015.
-In 2016, the sales of ﬂuoroquinolones decreased by 3.1% compared to 2015, while the sales of pivmecillinam and nitrofurantoin increased by 8.3% and 3.6% (measured as prescriptions per 1 000 men and year), respectively.
+In 2017, the total sales of antibiotics commonly used to treat UTIs in men 65 years and older remained the same as in 2016.
+However, the sales of ﬂuoroquinolones decreased by 4.3% compared with 2016, while the sales of pivmecillinam and nitrofurantoin both increased, by 4.1% and 10.3% respectively (measured as prescriptions per 1 000 men per year).

 Dentists account for approximately 6% of all antibiotics prescribed in outpatient care in Sweden.
-The sales of J01 and metronidazole (P01AB01) prescribed by dentists decreased by 3.0% in 2016 compared to 2015 – from 22.9 to 22.2 prescriptions per 1 000 inhabitants.
+In 2017 the sales of J01 and metronidazole (P01AB01) prescribed by dentists continued to decrease, from 22 to 21 prescriptions per 1 000 inhabitants.

 Sales of antibiotics for animals